 And so it goes, until there’s one last spot to fill on the game card, and it’s the hardest to get but also the 50-point game-changer.
 It requires the money roll: Yahtzee!

-As May 1, the deadline for high school seniors to pick their college, approaches, the tension in homes where kids are waiting for admissions decisions is palpable.
+As college admissions — and rejections — start rolling in, the tension in homes where kids are waiting to hear is palpable.
 And mostly, we parents are to blame.
 We stalk college message boards.
 Our cocktail party chatter is all about whose kid applied where.
 We nag them to check their online college “portals” for news, since the days of checking the mailbox for that telltale big envelope are long past.

 In short, we are driving ourselves — and our kids — crazy.